The Best Florence Restaurants

 Via dei Benci, 3 | Website | TripAdvisor | Reservations encouraged

-We all love cinghiale (wild boar), and La Buchetta has the best cinghiale that we’ve found.
+La Buchetta has the best cinghiale that we’ve found.
 The bruschetta and everything else is amazing as well, and there’s even a television where you can watch your meal being plated.
 And it’s an easy 10-minute walk after dinner to our favorite gelato place (below).
 Book in advance and dine here at least once during your trip.
 You won’t be disappointed.

 Cacio e Pepe